jf2048/deluxe/README.md

 }
 ```

-Container fields can also be mutable references when using `ExtractAttributes`.
 To support both extracting and parsing, a container field can also be a value
 type.
 In that case, the container will be cloned into the structure.